-It should be noted that the TOE is a software library delivered as part of a terminal, which is called "Visotec Leseterminal" containing the firmware version 1.3.6.
+It should be noted that the TOE is a software library delivered as part of a terminal, which is called Visiotec Leseterminal containing the firmware version 2.0.28.

 It should also be noted that additional smart cards are required for the administrator, operator and revisor of the terminal.
 However, the delivery of those cards is out of scope for this evaluation.

-The terminal that operates the TOE is delivered to the user via standard delivery services (e.g. DHL).
+The terminal that operates the TOE is delivered to the user via standard delivery services.
 The delivery however, is tracked and the terminal can only be operated using an operator, administrator and revisor smart card which are shipped separately.
 For terminals that are already delivered to the customer, the update functionality may be used to deliver the TOE.